braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify.md

 > [Shopify](https://www.shopify.com/) is a leading global commerce company providing trusted tools to start, grow, market, and manage a retail business of any size.
 Shopify makes commerce better for everyone with a platform and services engineered for reliability while delivering a better shopping experience for consumers everywhere.

-The Shopify and Braze integration allow brands to connect their Shopify store seamlessly to pass select Shopify webhooks into Braze.
-Leverage Braze's cross-channel strategies and Canvas to retarget your users with abandoned checkout messaging to nudge customers to complete their purchase or retarget users based on their previous purchases.
+The Shopify and Braze integration allow brands to connect their Shopify store seamlessly to pass select Shopify events and customers into Braze.
+Leverage Braze’s cross-channel strategies and Canvas to engage new leads, message new customers, or retarget your users with abandoned checkout messaging to nudge them to complete their purchase

 <!--
 For some Canvas and Campaign examples, check out our guide here.